My name is Sid Good. I offer inclusive and affirmative counselling online to people around the world.

 My particular area of interest is LGBTQ+ affirmative therapy.
 I am also interested in working with gender and relationship diversity, and with neurodiversity.
 I am someone who has experienced the benefits of therapy and, as a queer trans man, I know it can be comforting to work with a therapist who has personal experience in this area.

 I specialise in relational integrative psychotherapy with a gestalt core, complemented by psychodynamic and CBT components.
 Throughout my master’s programme, I conducted research on gender identity.
-I am currently completing my advanced Diploma in Psychotherapeutic Studies at Newman University, accredited by UKCP.

 If you are interested in working with me in therapy, please contact me for more details and availability.